Activities Scheduled for International Guests

 WHAT INTERNATIONAL GUESTS NEED TO BRING

-International guests will be responsible for all food and cooking supplies, as well as accommodation needs.
+International guests who choose not to be hosted will be responsible for all food and cooking supplies, as well as accommodation needs.
 All international guests are responsible for their own travel arrangements and expenses before and after Camporee, as well as bedding and personal items for use at Camporee.

 Clearly indicate the number of people in your group when you register and keep the International Guest Coordinator informed of changes to ensure your group is assigned appropriate camping space.
-Email email@example.com with questions or updates.
+Contact the International Guests Services Director with questions or updates.

 Showers and toilets are provided throughout the campground.
 Prepare to shower quickly.
 Do not use the shower as a toilet.
 Used toilet paper is to be thrown in the toilet.
 Wash hands regularly.
 Staff are to go with Pathfinders under 18 years of age to the shower houses to keep them safe and make sure they follow the rules posted on the walls.